phil-levis/dam-bigmem25/main.typ

 // #linebreak()

-These scaling challenges necessitate a fundamental rethinking of memory hierarchy design -- we must transition from a focus on raw capacity to emphasizing bandwidth and energy-efficiency.
-We revisit memory "disaggregation" from a new angle: instead of pooling memory in one remote location accessed via a hierarchy of packaging and interconnects, we break up larger memories into multiple smaller units, much closer to computation units. // ---effectively _distributed local memories_.
+These scaling challenges necessitate a fundamental rethinking of memory hierarchy design -- shifting focus from raw capacity to locality, bandwidth, and energy efficiency. // we must transition from a focus on raw capacity to emphasizing bandwidth and energy-efficiency.

+//We revisit memory "disaggregation" from a new angle: instead of pooling memory in one remote location accessed via a hierarchy of packaging and interconnects, we break up larger memories into multiple smaller units, much closer to computation units. // ---effectively _distributed local memories_.

 // We propose flipping the script by emphasizing finer-grained integration of memory and compute at architectural and physical levels and through an increased emphasis on memory utilization --- even if it sometimes comes at some modest decrease in compute utilization.
 It is enabled by advanced 2.5D and 3D integration technologies that co-package or vertically stack memory with compute with dense interconnects.
 As a result, memory accesses occur over micrometer-scale distances using dense interconnects such as micro-bumps, hybrid bonds, through-silicon vias and/or monolithic integration on the wafer itself, dramatically reducing the latency, energy, and bandwidth bottlenecks inherent to transparent, large address spaces.

-We propose flipping the script by emphasizing finer-grained integration of memory and compute at architectural and physical levels and through an increased emphasis on memory utilization---even if it sometimes comes at some modest decrease in compute utilization.
-Enabled by advanced 2.5D/3D integration, we co-package or vertically stack memory with compute using dense interconnects.
+We propose flipping the script on memory "disaggregation" by emphasizing finer-grained integration of memory and compute with /*at architectural and physical levels and through an*/ increased emphasis on memory utilization---even if it sometimes comes at some modest decrease in compute utilization.
+At the center of this approach is the compute-memory node, which uses 3D integration technologies to integrate compute with a local memory, stacking memory on top of compute similar to AMD's VCache design and Milan-X processors.@Vcache

+Unlike a cache, however, this private local memory is explicitly managed and the exclusive home for node-specific data such as execution stacks and other thread-private state.
+Accesses over micrometer-scale distances via micro-bumps, hybrid bonds, through-silicon vias, or monolithic wafer-level interconnects, dramatically reduce the latency, energy, and bandwidth bottlenecks of large address spaces.
+Mirroring practises in modern multi-chiplet processors, shared state that must span nodes--such as locks---is placed in on-package shared memory (e.g., HBM), which, while slower than private local slices, still deliver far better bandwidth and energy-efficiency than off-package DRAM.

+// What does on chiplet look like now?
+// Enabled by 2.5 and 3D integration technologies that co-package or vertically stack memory with compute using dense interconnects, each node will have a private accessed local memory.

+// Enabled by advanced 2.5D/3D integration, we co-package or vertically stack memory with compute using dense interconnects.
 Each compute-memory node functions as a sub-NUMA domain collapsed onto the package: like modern processors favoring local DDR5s, each node provides its own local slice of memory.
 Local accesses span micrometer-scale distances via micro-bumps, hybrid bonds, through-silicon vias and/or monolithic inter-layer vias, while overflow accesses to peer nodes resemble a remote-NUMA hop, but at tens of instead of hundreds of nanoseconds.
 Multiplying these micro-NUMA domains preserves familiar locality semantics while dramatically reducing the latency, energy, and bandwidth bottlenecks inherent to transparent, large address spaces.

+However, integration is limited by physical constraints (e.g. thermal dissipation, module size, etc.)#footnote("E.g., one literally cannot fit terabytes of DRAM inside a chip package.").
+Large memories will continue to require off-package DRAM.
+Instead of serving as a pooled, flat, shared address space, DRAM becomes a bulk, capacity-driven storage tier for large working sets and cold data, while performance-critical accesses are managed using the faster disaggregated on-package memories.
+Software _composes_ the memory system itself---deciding what data remains local, what is shared, and what is relegated to off-package DRAM---making data placement and movement explicit through abstractions that expose near-zero distance local memory alongside higher-latency shared tiers in a way that enables efficient composition.

+//nodes access local data in local memory with dense interconnect enabled by levaraging advanced 2.5D/3D intergation.
+Data shared by multiple node is accessed by

+//shared data accessed by multiple nodes can still be stored in co-packaged memory to provide extended capacity

+//
 // divides its DDR5 DIMMs into left-and right-hand domains, favoring accesses to the local side and paying a premium for accesses to the far side, this approach gives each module its own "local" slice of integrated memory.
 Intra-module accesses now travel only micrometers-scale through dense micro-bumps, hybrid bonds, through-silicon vias and/or monolithic inter-layer vias, while overflow traffic to a peer module resembles a remote-NUMA hop, but at tens rather than hundreds of nanoseconds.
 By multiplying these micro-NUMA domains and shrinking the distance between them, we preserve familair localityt semantics while dramatically reducing the latency, energy, band bandwidth bottlenecks inherent to transparent, large address spaces.